guihao-liang/my-blog-notes/misc/20-04-11-aws-s3-retry.md

 There are 3 situations to handle.

-1. client side network failures.
+1. client-side network failures.

-In AWS implementation, there are 2 types of client side errors, `USER_CANCELLED` and `NETWORK_CONNECTION`, which is reported by underlying CURL client. `USER_CANCELLED` is not retryable.
+In AWS implementation, there are 2 types of client-side errors, `USER_CANCELLED` and `NETWORK_CONNECTION`, which is reported by underlying CURL client. `USER_CANCELLED` is unable to retry.

 ```cpp
     /// in CurlHttpClient.cpp